 Can You Get Long-Term Care Insurance with a Pre-Existing Condition?

-This is a common, and completely legitimate, concern for many people suffering from a disability and in need of disability insurance.
+This is a common, and completely legitimate, concern for many people with disabilities in need of disability insurance.
 However, you shouldn’t worry too much.

 While insurance companies are known for taking every detail of your medical history into account before providing you with a policy, that doesn’t automatically mean you’ll never get a policy.
 There are policies available to accommodate people with pre-existing conditions.

-These policies can be purchased from standard long-term care insurance providers, and they typically have higher premiums due to the increased risk the insurer takes on, or they can be purchased from companies that focus on helping those with disabilities and various other conditions that other insurers may be hesitant to take on; without unreasonable premiums and other things that would be cause for concern ((1)).
+These policies can be purchased from standard long-term care insurance providers, and they typically have higher premiums due to the increased risk the insurer takes on, or they can be purchased from companies that focus on helping those with mental or physical disabilities and various other medical conditions that other insurers may be hesitant to take on; without charging unreasonable additional premiums and other things that would be cause for concern ((1)).

 In any situation, it is best to make your pre-existing disability or condition, along with all your other medical information, crystal-clear upfront.